 #4) Local Attractions

-#5) Gathering of colleagues, alumni, and subgroups
+#5) Gathering of Colleagues, Alumni, and Subgroups

 Many attendees create topics by themselves to get together with former colleagues or alumni.
-People with the same interests or specialty can be connected through the Bulletin Board and stay in touch even after an event.
+People with the same interests or specialty can be connected through the Community Board and stay in touch even after an event.
 Let your attendees create opportunities to connect with people and get most of your event!

-#6) Job & business opportunities
+#6) Job & Business Opportunities

 At any type of event, there’s always attendees who are interested in new career opportunities.
 Some may look for business partners or candidates to hire.
-The Bulletin Board is a good place for your vendors, sponsors, exhibitors, and attendees to share information of job openings or collaboration opportunities.
+The Community Board is a good place for your vendors, sponsors, exhibitors, and attendees to share information of job openings or collaboration opportunities.

-The Bulletin Board has been a great hit at many events.
+The Community Board has been a great hit at many events.
 It increased attendee participation, interaction, and engagement.
 If community building is one of your event’s goal, it is one of the key features that you and your attendees would love.
 Want more details?
 Request more information now.

 - 8 Event Management and Planning Software That Will Save You Time